Welcome

 Therapeutic Play can help with a variety of issues, including:

-- Poor Communication (due to health or changes in life situations).
+• Poor Communication skills (due to health or changes in life situations)

 Individual therapy or in a group setting (up to 4 children).